Fraud Awareness Tips: Learn How To Spot a Scam

 We don't ask you for personal or financial information via email.

-Online fraud often begins with a spoof email requesting financial information.
-These spoof, or scam, emails often impersonate a reputable company such as BuyHerePayHere.Autotrader.com by illegally displaying a company's name, logo or trademark.
+Online fraud often begins with a fake email requesting financial information.
+These scam emails (sometimes known as "phishing") often impersonate a reputable company such as BuyHerePayHere.Autotrader.com by illegally displaying a company's name, logo or trademark.

 The intent is to deceive customers into revealing information such as: